rachelpfeifer/Fairness-of-Cough-Models/README.md

-# Explainability With Acoustic Health Data
+# Fairness of Cough Models
 Evaluating demographic fairness in biometric datasets.
-Implementing machine learning models to predict PCR test results, and then reducing bias through mitigation algorithms.
+Implementing machine learning models to predict COVID-19 test results, and then reducing bias through mitigation algorithms.

 ## A Guide To This Repository:
 Two datasets, Coswara and CoughVID, were analyzed.
 Each dataset is in its respective folder given by the name of the dataset (Coswara and CoughVID).
 For each dataset, there are sub-folders for the analysis, figures, and results.